 The Secretary shall always act under the responsibility of the Administrative Council and within the approved budget.
 The Secretary shall report periodically to the Administrative Council on his/her/its actions and activities, and/or at the request of the Administrative Council.

 TITLE XI.
-EDITORIAL BOARD
+EDITORIAL BOARD –

 Composition